Skip to main content

 #

-Where: Every cafe.
-The national summer drink.
+Where: Every single cafe in Athens.
+This is the national summer drink.

 Ouzo (OO-zoh)